stfc/docker-and-gh-actions-for-ml/docs/1-creating-rest-api.md

 Just with this, we've got a working API alongside automatically generated OpenAPI specification and documentation!

 !!! tip "What's that `async` doing there?"
     You might notice that our endpoint has `async` at the front.
-You may or may not be familiar with the asynchronous programming in general or in Python and the async-await syntax introduced in [Python 3.7](https://docs.python.org/3.7/whatsnew/3.7.html).
+You may or may not be familiar with the asynchronous programming in general or in Python and the async-await syntax introduced in [Python 3.7](https://docs.python.org/3.7/whatsnew/3.7.html){target="_blank" rel="noopener noreferrer"}.

     All FastAPI endpoints are asynchronous, meaning that you can do await asynchronous functions inside the endpoint - this allows for significant efficiencies when doing things that are dependent on I/O or network calls.
 For instance, your endpoint can await a call to another network service or a await a call to read a large file.
 While the app is waiting for the network call / I/O to finish, it is free to do other things like handle other requests.
 The thread will be woken back up again once the async I/O or network call has finished and the endpoint will resume from where it left off.